Generalization of the simplicial depth: no vanishment outside the convex hull of the distribution support: Introduction

-We provide a methodology that generalizes the simplicial depth resulting in depth functions that do not vanish right outside the convex hull of the distribution support.
-The methodology is based on the idea of enlargement, which is performed in two different ways.
-The first approach is an enlargement of the simplex involved in the definition of the simplicial depth and the second approach might be seen as an enlargement of the distribution with respect to which the depth is computed; which involves linear combinations of independent random variables.
-As multivariate symmetry \citep{Zuo-Serfling-2000-b} is a key concept in the notion of depth, we dedicate Section \ref{section:symmetry:of:random:variables} to study the conditions under which symmetry is inherited under affine combinations.
+As multivariate symmetry \citep{Zuo-2000-b} is a key concept in the notion of depth, we dedicate Section \ref{section:symmetry:of:random:variables} to study the conditions under which symmetry is inherited under affine combinations.
 This has far reaching implications as affine combinations are widely applied in statistics, for instance, in dimension reduction problems.
 Moreover, the non-symmetry of an affine combination will imply the non-symmetry of the original distribution, under certain assumptions.
-In Section \ref{Simplicial} we introduce the two different generalizations of the simplicial depth.
+Section \ref{Simplicial} introduces the two different generalizations of the simplicial depth.
 The results concerning multivariate symmetry are exploited to derive useful properties for the simplicial depth based on an enlargement of the distribution.
-We provide different sample versions of them that do not vanish right outside the convex hull of the data sample and study the consistency of these sample versions.
-In Section \ref{Simulations} we present some Monte Carlo simulations where the two main contributions are studied empirically, for distributions with overlapping and non-overlapping convex-hulls.
-The first setting includes a missing data scenario.
-The second one is an innovative scenario in the statistical literature that is helpful for studying the closeness to some fixed groups of elements of other distinct group(s).
-For instance, the example of degenerative diseases provided above.
-The proofs of the results stated in the next sections and some further results are provided in the supplementary material.
+We provide sample versions that do not vanish right outside the convex hull of the sample and study their consistency.
+Section \ref{Simulations} presents some Monte Carlo simulations where the two main contributions are studied empirically.
+Section \ref{data_analysis} illustrates the performance of the introduced methods on four datasets.
+The proofs of the results stated in the following sections are provided in the supplementary material.